timharek/timharek.no/content/blog/2023-03-02-2023-february-recently.md

 ### Movies

-- Ant-Man 3 - A letdown.
+- **Ant–Man 3** – A letdown.
 The MCU is becoming stale, I was really excited for Kang... but I was let down, again.
-- The Whale - Such a powerful movie, Brendan Fraser's performance was phenomenal.
+- **The Whale** – Such a powerful movie, Brendan Fraser's performance was phenomenal.
 At the end of the movie I was sitting on the edge of my seat with so many thoughts and feelings flowing through my head.
 Everyone needs to watch it!
-- Weird: The Al Yankovic Story - A funny and self-aware movie.
+- **Weird: The Al Yankovic Story** – A funny and self–aware movie.
 I've always known of Weird Al's name, but I never knew what he actually was.

 ### TV